 NEC’s faculty has a particular strength in its team of art song specialists and a rotating roster of guest artists who nurture the next generation of song recitalists.

-Regardless of a student’s degree level or professional goals, the study of art song provides performers with endless challenges and opportunities to develops their relationship with texts in multiple languages, to adapt to a wide variety of musical styles, to refine their skills in collaboration, to fine tune musicianship, to discover and explore their artistry and individuality, and to communicate directly and intimately with their audiences.
+Regardless of a student’s degree level or professional goals, the study of art song provides performers with endless challenges and opportunities to develop their relationship with texts in multiple languages, to adapt to a wide variety of musical styles, to refine their skills in collaboration, to fine tune musicianship, to discover and explore their artistry and individuality, and to communicate directly and intimately with their audiences.

 Some of our yearly song-related offerings include: